-In July 2006, the detailed planning for the United States Army Reserve Legal Command began in earnest by a small group of Army Reserve Soldiers meeting at the 10th Legal Support Organization (LSO) Headquarters in Upper Marlboro, Md.
+In June 2006, the detailed planning for the USAR Legal Readiness Command (Provisional) began in earnest by a small group of Army Reserve Soldiers meeting at the 10th Legal Support Organization (LSO) headquarters in Upper Marlboro, Md.

-On June 4, 2009, USARC Permanent Order F-155-023 was published and officially organized the United States Army Reserve Legal Command, putting the Command into carrier status.
+On June 4, 2009, USARC officially organized the USAR Legal Command, putting the command into carrier status.

-On September 16, 2009, the Legal Command was formally organized and on October 1, 2009, was assigned to the United States Army Reserve Joint and Special Troops Support Command, located in Salt Lake City, Utah.
+On October 1, 2009, the USAR Legal Command was formally organized and assigned to the USAR Joint and Special Troops Support Command, located in Salt Lake City, Utah.